filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 The introduction of the FVM with smart contracts enables access to Layer 2 off-chain data to fuel state changes that are provable and traceable end-to-end.
 You can provide consensus-backed commitments to make solutions such as:

-- Cross-chain bridges, enabling an exchange of information from one blockchain network to another.
+- Cross-chain bridges: Enabling an exchange of information from one blockchain network to another.
-- Oracles, connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.
+- Oracles: Connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.
-- Rollups, rolling up multiple transactions into a single piece of data before submitting it to the blockchain.
+- Rollups: Rolling up multiple transactions into a single piece of data before submitting it to the blockchain.
 - Payment networks

 ### Dataverse and Data DAOs